e4drcf/ewizardjs-docs/docs/documentation/email-development/blocks.md

 ![Image](../../media/images/blocks-sidebar.jpg)

 All these blocks are taken from the `common/blocks-library/` folder and serve as templates.
-Once user have add the block to **ET**, the block component is being coppied from the `blocks-library/` to `blocks/` folder.
+Once user added the block to **ET**, the block component is being copied from the `blocks-library/` to `blocks/` folder.

 The `blocks-library` and `blocks` folders have the structure as bellow: